juishah14/Python-Microservice-with-CI-CD/README.md

 Requires Docker Desktop.

-Enter the Virtual Environment env using command `venv/Scripts/Activate.ps1`.
+Enter the Virtual Environment using command `venv/Scripts/Activate.ps1`.

+Possible ideas for the future: create some sort of webscraper or something typical and Python-y to use as the main code logic